CaptainNapkins/personal-site/_posts/rop-emporium-ret2win/2023-05-11-ROP-Emporium-ret2win.md

 And we do!

 This was the first of the ROP Emporium challenges.
-Like I mentioned previously, I plan on writing up one challenge per week.
-As I go I will phase out things I covered in previous writeups to avoid redundancy.
 These challenges were very fun to solve and really helped me learn more about binary exploitation.
 Hope you enjoyed!